Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - *Standard account*
 Enter a standard account number for the postings.

-[comment]: <> (Unsure, check!)

 - *Standard cost 1*
-Enter a standard cost 1 account for the postings.
+Enter a standard cost center for the postings.

 - *Standard cost 2*
-Enter a standard cost 2 account for the postings.
+Enter a standard cost unit for the postings.

 **Credit card details**